 Here ya go!

-1 full scoop of Purica’s Chocolate Chaga Vegan Protein or alternatively you can add 1 scoop of vanilla or chocolate vegan protein and 2-3 tbsp chaga powder 2 tbsp of both raw cacao powder and chaga will also work
+- 1 scoop Purica’s Chocolate Chaga Vegan Protein or alternatively you can add 1 scoop of vanilla or chocolate vegan protein and 2-3 tbsp chaga powder 2 tbsp of both raw cacao powder and chaga will also work